Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Minifloat Quantization

-Similar to~\cite{Kuzmin2022FP8QT}, we maintain a fine-grained, internal scaling factor $ss$ for each element $\mathbf{\bar{x}}$ in the scaled tensor $\mathbf{\bar{X}}$.
-The internal scaling factor $ss$ depends on the number of mantissa bits $m$ and the specific range in which the element $\mathbf{\bar{x}}$ falls.
-Additionally, the expression $2^{1 - b - m}$ serves as the threshold for the smallest representable value within a given minifloat format.
-Consequently, any value $p$ that falls below $1 - b - m$ is subjected to a clipping operation and subsequently assigned a value of $1 - b - m$.
-Given the specified values of $\mathbf{\bar{x}}$, $m$, and $b$, we define this condition as follows:
+We maintain a fine-grained, internal scaling factor $\mathtt{ss}$ for each element $\mathbf{\overline{x}}$ in the scaled tensor $\mathbf{\overline{X}}$ as in~\cite{Kuzmin2022FP8QT}.
+This scaling factor depends on the number of mantissa bits $m$ and the specific range the element $\mathbf{\overline{x}}$ falls into.
+The scaling factor $\mathtt{ss}$ maps each element $\mathbf{\overline{x}}$ onto its nearest neighbor within the minifloat quantization grid.
+It is maintained as a power-of-two and can be stored with minimal overhead.
+The expression $2^{1 - b - m}$ serves as the threshold for the smallest value representable by a given minifloat format.
+Consequently, any value $p$ that falls below this threshold is subjected to a clipping operation and subsequently assigned a value of $1 - b - m$.
+Given the specified values of $\mathbf{\overline{x}}$, $m$, and $b$, we define this condition as follows:

-Finally, we describe the minifloat quantization operation (Eq. \ref{eq4_fp}) for $\mathbf{\bar{x}}$ and its corresponding dequantization operation (Eq. \ref{eq5_fp}) as follows:
+Finally, we define the minifloat quantization operation Eq.~(\ref{eq4_fp}) for $\mathbf{\overline{x}}$ and its associated dequantization operation Eq.~(\ref{eq5_fp})~as:

 where $\lfloor\cdot\rceil$ is the round-to-nearest operator.